0xmcha/FoodEats/README.md

 # FoodEats
 Food Menu
-Create with vite-react and TailwindCSS.
+ made with vite-react and TailwindCSS.